 .

-DACOSTAKADE CIRCULATION - HARTCAMP BUILDING'S SOUTH ENTRY AND STAIR
+DACOSTAKADE CIRCULATION - HARTCAMP SOUTH ENTRY AND STAIR

-Climbing from ground entry to building's top-level terrace:
+We will climb from the ground entry at Dacostakade 164 to the Hartcamp building's top-level terrace:

 DACOSTAKADE L0: EXTERIOR DOOR (164) INTO HARTCAMP SOUTH END